francescov1/mongoose-tsgen/README.md

 ## Development

-- [ ] Cut down node_modules by using peer dependencies (i.e. mongoose) and stripping oclif.
+- [ ] Remove oclif - it adds a lot of unnecessary dependencies